brod-intel/work/design_pull-vs-push.md

 ## Pull vs. Push Technologies

 ## What is push tech?
-Technology that requires you to gather target IP addresses
+Technology that requires the collection of target IP addresses and an authentiction such as username and password to perform transactions on the target net node

 ### What scales well?